Last updated: May 19, 2026

 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission if you make a purchase.
 Thanks in advance – I really appreciate it!

-Laminitis treatment averages $3,000-$8,000 for acute cases.
-Chronic founder requiring specialty shoeing and ongoing care can cost $15,000+ over a horse’s lifetime.
-But the real cost?
-Watching a sound horse become permanently lame because you didn’t catch the signs early enough.
-This is what you need to know right now.
+Catching laminitis early — ideally within the first several hours rather than a day later — can be the difference between a recoverable episode and severe founder that ends a horse’s career or life.
+Laminitis treatment averages $3,000–$8,000 for acute cases.
+Chronic founder requiring specialty shoeing can cost $15,000+ over a horse’s lifetime.
+But the real cost is watching a sound horse become permanently lame because you didn’t catch the signs early enough.

 Table of Contents